November 27, 2017

-Know you facts, including things like market rates, contractual provisions, prior dealings, legal/regulatory principles, events leading to present, etc. It isn’t enough to just know one side; rather, understanding your counterpart’s perception of the facts is equally important.
+Know your facts, including things like market rates, contractual provisions, prior dealings, legal/regulatory principles, events leading to present, etc. It isn’t enough to just know one side; rather, understanding your counterpart’s perception of the facts is equally important.

 Preparing by going over the facts and figures is one thing.
 But getting ready for the emotional side of it is something else entirely.
 What is your counterpart going to hurl at you, and what’s your plan to overcome it?

 We know that a perceived threat causes stress/fear, which causes a fight-or-flight response.
 So how are you going to deal with that kick in the gut?
 Role playing and practicing deescalating these situations ahead of time can make all the difference.
 For example, how will you respond to a first offer that’s insulting?